MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 10/01-MiniLab_Create_storage_account.md

 # Mini-lab: Create a storage account in the portal

 Every storage account must belong to an Azure resource group.
 A resource group is a logical container for grouping your Azure services.
-When you create a storage account, you have the option to either create a new resource group, or use an existing resource group.
+When you create a storage account, you have the option to either create a new resource group or use an existing resource group.
 This article shows how to create a new resource group.

 A general-purpose v2 storage account provides access to all of the Azure Storage services: blobs, files, queues, tables, and disks.
 The steps outlined here create a general-purpose v2 storage account, but the steps to create any type of storage account are similar.